 Lately I’ve been on a wings kick.
 I’m not sure why I don’t make them more often.
 They’re so easy to make, inexpensive, flavorful, and you can spice them several different ways without putting a ton of effort into it.
-Even though these weren’t originally meant to be a Super Bowl recipe, I can’t help but put them into our weeknight rotation in some way.
+Even though these sesame ginger wings were originally meant to be a big game day appetizer recipe, I can’t help but put them into our weeknight rotation in some way.

 Coconut aminos, not to be confused with liquid aminos, is naturally on the sweeter side, so I find added sugar isn’t even necessary.
 If you're new to a migraine diet, coconut aminos are still questionable, but they're a preferred option to soy or liquid aminos.
 Many find they can tolerate them quite well.

 - 2 lbs fresh chicken wingettes or drumettes

-- 1/2 tsp kosher salt
+- ½ teaspoon kosher salt

-- 1/4 cup coconut aminos
+- ¼ cup coconut aminos

-- 2 tsp white vinegar
+- 2 teaspoon white vinegar

 - 1 garlic clove, chopped

-- 2 tsp toasted sesame oil
+- 2 teaspoon toasted sesame oil

-- 1/2 tsp dried ginger powder
+- ½ teaspoon dried ginger powder

-- 1 tbsp toasted sesame seeds
+- 1 tablespoon toasted sesame seeds

 - 1-2 green onions, chopped

-Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees.
 Place an oven safe cooling rack over a baking sheet covered with tin foil.
 Either spray or rub a little bit of oil on top of the rack (olive oil is fine).
 Place fresh wing pieces on top of the cooling rack and sprinkle with kosher salt.
 Bake for 20 minutes, then flip wings and bake another 20 minutes.

-Meanwhile make the sauce by placing all the ingredients except the sesame seeds and green onion in a small pan.
+- Meanwhile make the sauce by placing all the ingredients except the sesame seeds and green onion in a small pan.
 Over medium heat, bring to a simmer and cook for 2-3 minutes until slightly thickened.
 Remove from heat.

 - Once the wings are cooked, remove them from the rack and toss them with the sauce, toasted sesame seeds, and green onion.
 Serve immediately!